impostorsguides/impostorsguides.github.io/rbenv/part-2/2-e-1-content.md

 }
 ```

-At first I thought it was strange that we're including a call to the `root` command inside the test file for the `rbenv` command.
-I would have expected the test file for `rbenv` to only include calls to `rbenv`, not to other commands as well.
-Otherwise, if such a test fails, it could be because of a failure in that other command, as opposed to in the `rbenv` command.

-After giving this some thought, I suspect it's because:
- - we want to test how `rbenv` responds to a known-valid command (unlike the previous test, which tested a known-invalid command), and
- - this command's implementation is only a single line of code, so it allows us to accomplish this goal with minimal risk.
+Here we call `root` (a real RBENV command) because we want to test how `rbenv` responds to a known-valid command (unlike the previous test, which tested a known-invalid command).
+We picked the `root` command in particular because its implementation is only a single line of code, so it allows us to accomplish this goal with minimal risk.

-I skipped ahead a bit because I was curious where `RBENV_ROOT` and `HOME` are used.
-Judging by the environment variables which are passed to the `run rbenv root` command, this test appears to cover the behavior beginning at [this line of code](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv#L54){:target="_blank" rel="noopener"}.

 The test does the following: